Andy Pycroft

 Andrew John Pycroft (born 6 June 1956) is a Zimbabwean match referee and former cricketer who played in 3 Test matches and 20 One Day Internationals from 1983 to 1992.
-After his cricket career, Pycroft served as a national selector and coach for Zimbabwe national cricket team before being appointed to the ICC Elite Panel of Match Referees in 2009.
+After his cricket career, Pycroft served as a national selector and coach for Zimbabwe national cricket team before being appointed to the ICC Elite Panel of Match Refereesin 2009.

 Early life and education

 Pycroft was born in Salisbury, Southern Rhodesia (now Harare, Zimbabwe) on 6 June 1956.
 He was educated at the Diocesan College in Cape Town, South Africa.
 He also qualified as a lawyer.

 Cricket career

 He played for Rhodesia prior to Zimbabwe's independence.
 He also represented the Zimbabwean team (1980 onwards) and the Western Province in the South African domestic competition.

 Coaching career

 After his retirement, Pycroft coached Zimbabwe national under-19 cricket team and served as a national selector.
 By 2001, he was Zimbabwe's chief selector and was briefly appointed as the coach of Zimbabwe national cricket team.
 During the 2003 Cricket World Cup, disputes arose over team selection.
 On 11 March 2003, Pycroft resigned from his role as a selector, citing differences with the board's selection policies.

 He later worked as a cricket commentator before being appointed coach of the Zimbabwe A team in 2006.
 He held this position until August 2008, when his contract was terminated by the Zimbabwe Cricket.